The Fountain in the Forest

 Dicky Star and the Garden Rule

-About: Dicky Star and the Garden Rule follows Laura Morris and her boyfriend Jeremy through the turbulent days at the end of April 1986 when the world’s worst nuclear accident occurred at the Chernobyl Nuclear Power Plant in the Ukrainian Soviet Socialist Republic of the former Soviet Union.
+About: Dicky Star and the Garden Rule follows young Leeds couple Laura and Jeremy through the turbulent days at the end of April 1986 when the world’s worst nuclear accident occurred at the Chernobyl Nuclear Power Plant in the Ukrainian Soviet Socialist Republic of the former Soviet Union.
 Dicky Star and the Garden Rule is published to accompany Atomgrad (Nature Abhors a Vacuum) by the artists Jane and Louise Wilson, a series of works reflecting upon the 25th anniversary of the Chernobyl disaster.
 Novelist Tony White reveals Jeremy and Laura’s story in vivid daily chapters that follow the disaster’s impact in the UK, but are also each determined by their own quixotic puzzle: each daily chapter must be told using all of the answers to the Guardian Quick Crossword from that day in 1986.
+(Trivia: Dicky Star and the Garden Rule was the prototype for the Oulipian mandated vocabulary technique, subsequently used to write The Fountain in the Forest.)

 Publisher: Forma Arts and Media Ltd, 2012